aws-samples/aws-secure-environment-accelerator/README.md

 ### Prerequisites

-You need an AWS account with Landing Zone deployed.
+You need an AWS account with Landing Zone v2.3.1 deployed (v2.4.0 not yet tested).
+When deploying ALZ select:
+  a) `Lock StackSetExecution Role` to `No`
+  b) All regions for production
+  c) ca-central-1 for testing
+  d) Specify Non-Core OU Names: `Dev,Test,Prod,Central,Unclass,Sandbox` (these match sample Accel config file, case sensative)

 ### Using the Installer